-Eliminating the mirror also translates into improved reliability (less mechanical parts that can move and break), offers customers the benefits of offering high shutter speeds (historically only available in costly high end cameras such as the Nikon D4 and the Canon 1DX) in lower-cost cameras, and reduces maintenance headaches for consumers and manufacturers alike.
+Eliminating the mirror also translates into improved reliability (less mechanical parts that can move and break), offers customers the benefits of offering high shutter speeds (historically only available in costly high-end cameras such as the Nikon D4 and the Canon 1DX) in lower-cost cameras, and reduces maintenance headaches for consumers and manufacturers alike.
 In my opinion, these are the real benefits of mirrorless technology.
-There is little doubt that mirrorless technology will ultimately be the foundation of future mid-to-high end cameras.
-The slight weight reduction gained by eliminating the mirror component is icing on the cake – not the cake itself.
+There is little doubt that mirrorless technology will ultimately be the foundation of future mid-to-high-end cameras.
+The slight weight reduction gained by eliminating the mirror component is the icing on the cake – not the cake itself.

 Sony is obviously being very aggressive on the pricing front in order to get a foothold in the market and establish itself as a clear alternative to Nikon and Canon.
 The good news is that the turmoil in the camera market has turned up the heat on DSLR manufacturers to increase their pace of innovation and provide more value to consumers in order to drive sales.
 It is only a matter of time before Nikon and Canon are forced to respond.

-Now if Nikon and Canon can only figure out how to introduce DX and FX mirrorless models while preserving consumers’s investments in a combined total of approximately 190 million lenses…
+Now if Nikon and Canon can only figure out how to introduce DX and FX mirrorless models while preserving consumers’ investments in a combined total of approximately 190 million lenses…